Murray Korman: Personal background

 Moritz Korman was born on March 16, 1902, in Russian Empire (now Kamianets-Podilskyi, Ukraine).
 After emigrating to the United States, he changed his name to Murray Korman.
-In 1907, when his mother died, his father emigrated to New York City, settling in the Lower East Side neighborhood in the borough of Manhattan.
+In 1907, when his mother died, his father emigrated to New York City, settling on the Lower East Side of Manhattan.
 Korman and four older siblings joined him a few years later.
 He attended P.S.
 13 and later transferred to P.S.
 160 (now home to Clemente Soto Vélez Cultural and Educational Center).
 Already spending most of his class time sketching and doing caricatures, Korman left school at the age of fourteen before receiving a diploma and took a job in a Kewpie doll factory painting faces, at which he became so successful that he wound up doing all the face painting on a contract basis in a shop of his own.

 In 1917, Korman enrolled in night classes at the Cooper Union School of Art, continuing through 1924 while also maintaining his Kewpie-painting business.
 He closed his Kewpie business in 1924 and began a two-year stint doing sketches for newspapers and Broadway shows.
 He took up photography in 1926 after realizing that he could create images more rapidly and effectively with the camera than with the pen.